 Talk Polymath is our monthly podcast series which features evidence-based conversations and invites global science leaders to converse about topics in science, technology, engineering, the arts, and math.
 From public health to changing models and trends in technology, this podcast engages in current cultural interests across disciplines.

-Talk Polymath is taking a short break for summer and will be back with exciting new episodes in August.
+Talk Polymath is taking a short break for summer and will be back with exciting new episodes this fall.
 Stay Tuned!